vvr25/mywebclass-simulation-intermediate/sprint_1_project_analysis.md

 - Identify metrics for each category: Bundle (Webpack),  Test (Playwright),and Application performance.
 - Measure the following metrics: user capacity, concurrent user capacity, storage requirements, bandwidth requirements, and other relevant statistics.
 - For the final report, include industry statistics for each of these metrics, such as average user capacity for websites in the same industry or the ideal storage and bandwidth requirements for a given number of users.
+- Keep a log for each metric in a GOogle sheet and link to it on your Readme.
+USe separate sheets for each group of metrics.
+Make it easy to maintain and update.

 By completing these tasks, we will be better equipped to deliver high-quality content to our users while improving our development process and optimizing our infrastructure.
 Good luck and have fun, everyone!